 PFSA President Gawie Hugo goes Stamping in London

 Gawie Hugo is Chairman of the Paarlse Filateliste Vereniging (Paarl Philatelic Society) and the newly elected President of the PFSA (Philatelic Federation of South Africa).
 As his name suggests he is an Afrikaner of Huguenot stock.
-He lives in Worcester and is in charge of organising the 2025 South African National Stamp Show to be held in nearby Paarl (2nd – 6th September 2025).
+He lives in Worcester, Western Cape, and is in charge of organising the 2025 South African National Stamp Show to be held in nearby Paarl (2nd – 6th September 2025).

-Steve Hannath took the opportuniuty to join Gawie and his daughter Ilse in London to enjoy some Saturday stamping while polishing up his Afrikaans.
-We had three philatelic experiences that day starting with the Charing Cross Collectors’ Market.
+Steve Hannath took the opportunity to join Gawie and his daughter Ilse in London to enjoy some Saturday stamping while polishing up his Afrikaans and strengthening relationships between South Africa’s PFSA and the UK’s South African Collectors’ Society.

 Charing Cross Collectors’ Market.